 We also received a number of comments indicating that it would be important to ensure that we keep a dialogue with the student group so that lines of communication can remain open.
-The Senior Leadership Team agreed this morning that accurate to an end will request to meet with the two student members of the task force to explain the Council decision, and to reaffirm what was agreed this summer.
+The Senior Leadership Team agreed this morning will request to meet with the two student members of the task force to explain the Council decision, and to reaffirm what was agreed this summer.
 They intend to relay that the suspension would take effect if the encampment in Senate House Yard is not disbanded and the occupation at Greenwich House is not ended.